 The footprint gets smaller with reusable ones, of course.
 However, we must not forget the necessary washes, the pollution of water with detergents, the consumption of electricity, etc … right?

 Economically speaking, every option has a big impact on the family budget.
 The reusable ones require a higher initial investment that is monetized later (and especially when the second child arrives), the disposables require a regular and more or less constant expenditure over 2 to 3 years.

-And myths related with diapers… Do you know some?
-Look up for our next post… 😉
+And myths related to diapers… Do you know some?
+Lookup for our next post… 😉